gilbertchen/duplicacy/README.md

-# Duplicacy: A new generation cloud backup tool
+# Duplicacy: A lock-free deduplication cloud backup tool

 Duplicacy is a new generation cross-platform cloud backup tool based on the idea of [Lock-Free Deduplication](https://github.com/gilbertchen/duplicacy-beta/blob/master/DESIGN.md).
 It is the only cloud backup tool that allows multiple computers to back up to the same storage simultaneously without using any locks (thus readily amenable to various cloud storage services).